NervanaSystems/ngraph-python/README.md

 ## How does it work in practice?

-### An Intermediate Representation, Compiler, and Executor for Deep Learning

-You install the nGraph library and write or compile a framework with the library, in order to run training and inference models.
-Using the command line on any Linux* system (or on any UNIX-based platform that has "virtual machine" capabilities), you specify the backend.
+Install the nGraph library and write or compile a framework with the library, in order to run training and inference models.
+Using the command line on any Linux* system (or on any UNIX-based platform that has "virtual machine" capabilities), specify the backend you want to use.
 Our Intermediate Representation (IR) layer handles all the hardware abstraction details and frees developers to focus on their data science, algorithms and models, rather than on machine code.

-At a more granular level of high-level detail:
+At a more granular level of detail:

 * The **nGraph core** uses a strongly-typed and platform-neutral stateless graph representation for computations.
 Each node, or *op*, in the graph corresponds